alanchen-1/cp-library/strings/poly-hash.md

 # Hashing - Polynomial Rolling

 Hashes strings using the polynomial rolling hash function to enable constant time equality checking after a linear time preprocessing.
 Generates two hashes to reduce probability of undesired collisions (when two unequal strings hash to the same value).
+Both hash values must be equivalent for us to claim that the strings to be equal.

 Not 100% deterministic, but the probability of a collision is negligible.